capstoneconnector/efinplan/Design/UseCases.md

 	* Flow: Once an Advisor can register for the site, they are prompted with a button to go to AMember to purchase the subscription to eFinPlan.
 Once the subscription goes through, they are allowed to complete registration.
 	* Business Requirement: BR4

- * UC12: Connect bank information to eFinPlan
+ * UC12: Connect financial information to eFinPlan
 	* Description: In order to offer a single place for Investors to quickly view all of their financial information, MoneyTree has partnered with MX, a platform that aggregates financial information from banks.
 MX allows the Investor to log in with their bank, which sends all of the financial information from the bank to eFinPlan.
-Therefore, to quickly aggregate Investors' financial information, eFinPlan will allow Investors to connect their bank information using MX.
+Therefore, to quickly aggregate Investors' financial information, eFinPlan will allow Investors to connect their financial information using MX.
 	* Actors: Investors, MX
 	* Flow: Once an Investor registers their account, they will be prompted to click a button that brings them to MX.
 At the MX page, they can fill out their bank information.
 	* Business Requirement: BR3